MihaiDiac/binance_ai_bot/README.md

 ### Installing prerequisites

-This project requires python and the following modules: tensorflow, numpy and python-binance.
+This project requires python and the following modules: tensorflow, numpy, matplotlib and python-binance.

 ### Training the model